antonmilev/Median/README.md

 <br> <b>MedianMinMaxHeap</b> - uses std::priority_queue as min and max binary heap (the fastest method)
 <br>
 <br>
-Compiled with VS2017 or later (with loading CMakeLists.txt from File->Open->CMake..).
+To compile with VS2017 or later: load CMakeLists.txt from File->Open->CMake.., after generates cache is completed, choose CMake->Build all

+To compile with GCC:
+cmake -D CMAKE_BUILD_TYPE=Release .
+cmake -D CMAKE_BUILD_TYPE=Debug .

 This will build a console application that runs Unit Tests for several containers in Debug and several Performance tests in Release.